Israel and the United States are committed to a two-state solution.

 A durable Israeli-Palestinian peace can best be achieved through direct negotiations between the two parties, resulting in a Jewish state living side-by-side in peace with a demilitarized Palestinian state.
 Unhelpful resolutions at the United Nations Security Council and unilateral Palestinian actions at other international bodies will only undermine the prospects for peace.

-Time and again, Israel has demonstrated its willingness to make tough sacrifices for peace.
-In 1982, it withdrew its forces and uprooted the Jewish settlers from the Sinai Peninsula to implement its 1979 peace treaty with Egypt; pursuant to the 1995 Oslo II Interim Agreement and 1998 Wye River Memorandum, Israel ceded responsibility for civil affairs and maintaining public order to the Palestinian Authority (PA) in parts of the West Bank; and in 2005, Israel withdrew its forces and evacuated all the Jewish settlers from the Gaza Strip.
+Time and again, Israel has demonstrated its willingness to make tough sacrifices for peace: In 1982, Israel withdrew its forces and uprooted Jewish settlers from the Sinai Peninsula to implement its 1979 peace treaty with Egypt; pursuant to the 1995 Oslo II Interim Agreement and 1998 Wye River Memorandum, Israel ceded responsibility for civil affairs and maintaining public order to the Palestinian Authority (PA) in parts of the West Bank where 95 percent of West Bank Palestinians live; and in 2005, Israel withdrew its forces and evacuated all Jewish settlers from the Gaza Strip.